rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Isaiah is a prophet who lived in the 8th century BC, specifically around 739 BC through 701 BC.
+And, as if to parallel the canonical scriptures, the *Book of Isaiah* contains 66 chapters and is often considered a Bible within the Bible (with a shift starting in chapter 40, as if to mirror the Old Testament to New Testament division).
+That said, these chapter divisions are a relatively recent phenomenon by western Christians (starting in the 13th century), and are not a reliable method for exegetic interpretation.
-And, like the rest of the canonical scripture, the *Book of Isaiah* is best understood in unity and not necessarily in discrete parts.
+Like the scriptuers themselves, the Book of Isaiah is best understood in unity and not in discrete parts.

-The Book of Isaiah contains a fractal structure with multiple layers of linear story telling weaved together.
+The Book of Isaiah is seemingly quite complicated, with a fractal structure and multiple layers of linear story telling weaved together.
-There are many repeated prophetic themes that apply to the specific historical context of Isaiah's lifetime while simultaneously applying to past and future ages (including the Messianic age).
+There are many repeated prophetic themes that apply to the specific historical context of Isaiah's life while simultaneously applying to past and future ages (including the Messianic age).

+The overarching theme of the Book of Isaiah is that of man's rebellion against God, with the inevitable consequences of God's divine justice, followed by God's mercy.

 !!! quote "Isaiah 1:2 ...
 66:23-24"
     Hear, O heavens, and give ear, O earth!
 For the LORD has spoken: "I have nourished and brought up children, And they have rebelled against Me"